-A socially-conscious company, Mohop ensures that all of our collections are produced with sustainably-sourced, recycled, and/or fair-trade materials.
-Mohop has three collections: our flexible-sole MOPED collection, our Japanese-inspired MOKOBO collection, and our high-end BESPOKE collection.
-Each collection is produced by Annie and her team of talented artisans in our Chicago workshop.
-Mohop shoes are available online and at retailers in the US, Canada, Europe, and Asia, and have been featured on a huge variety of national and international media including Vogue.com, Chicago Tribune, Lucky Magazine, The Martha Stewart Show, US Weekly, MTV, Vh1 and ARTE.
+Established in 2005 by architect Annie Mohaupt, Mohop specializes in customizable shoes.
+A socially-conscious company, Mohop ensures that all of our collections are produced with vegan, sustainably-sourced, recycled, and/or fair-trade materials.
+Each pair of Mohop shoes is made from scratch by our team of talented artisans in our Chicago workshop.
+Mohop shoes are available online and at retailers in the US, Canada, Europe, and Asia, and have been featured on a huge variety of national and international media including the Discovery Channel, Science Channel, Vogue.com, Chicago Tribune, Lucky Magazine, The Martha Stewart Show, US Weekly, MTV, VH1, ARTE, NHK and INSP Network.

 Mohop has partnered with Jhoole, a non-profit social enterprise in India, to create our beautiful recycled saree ties.
 Each pair of saree ties is a one-of-a-kind, handmade by women who earn fair-trade wages so their children can attend school, with the goal of ending the cycle of poverty in their family and community.

 Jhoole is currently building a beautiful, eco-friendly, energy-neutral training center in Maheshwar, India.
 Funds from the purchase of each saree tie goes to the outfitting of a computer lab, as well as the salary of a lab instructor, for this new training center.
 Visit Jhoole.org to learn more about how your purchase is an investment in the women and their communities of rural India.
 In the video below, Deepa Kewat, a Jhool supervisor, talks about her experiences with Jhoole and their new training and production center.